AshrafDurjoy/DevOpsFundamentalsToAdvanced/ec2-deployment-guide.md

    - `AWS_ACCESS_KEY_ID`: Your AWS access key
    - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key
    - `AWS_REGION`: Your AWS region (e.g., us-east-1)

-   **EC2 Connection**:
-   - `DEV_EC2_HOST`: Public IP or DNS of your development EC2 instance
-   - `PROD_EC2_HOST`: Public IP or DNS of your production EC2 instance
+   - `EC2_KEY_NAME`: Name of your EC2 key pair (e.g., "solar-system-keypair")

+   **SSH Key**:
    - `EC2_USERNAME`: Username for SSH (use "ec2-user" for Amazon Linux)
-   - `EC2_SSH_KEY`: The entire contents of your private key file (your-key.pem)
+   - `EC2_SSH_KEY`: The entire contents of your private key file (solar-system-keypair.pem)

 ## Step 3: Understanding the Workflow

-Our GitHub Actions workflow handles the complete deployment process:
+Our GitHub Actions workflow handles the complete deployment process with no manual steps:

 ### Testing Phase
 - Checks out the code and runs tests
 - Generates code coverage reports

+### Infrastructure Provisioning
+- Creates EC2 instance using CloudFormation
+- Sets up security groups and networking
+- Installs and configures Docker on the instance

 ### Docker Image Building
 - Creates a Docker image with the application
 - Pushes to GitHub Container Registry

-### DynamoDB Setup (Fully Automated!)
+### DynamoDB Setup (Fully Automated)
 - Creates DynamoDB table for planet data
 - Populates the table with solar system information
 - Sets up proper IAM roles and permissions

 ### EC2 Deployment
-- Connects to your EC2 instance
+- Connects to the provisioned EC2 instance
-- Runs Docker container with the application
+- Pulls and runs Docker container with the application
 - Configures environment variables to connect to DynamoDB

 ## Step 4: Running the Workflow